When you buy through our links, we may earn a small commission at no additional cost to you. Learn more

 By using some form of magnification, I used my phone camera, you can see that the seeds of the Butterfly Bush are tapered on both sides.
 The dark spot in the middle is the embryo of the seed.
 You’d be surprised how many seeds you can get from just one spent bloom.

-Growing Butterfly Bush from Seed
+Grow Butterfly Bush from Seed

 Ok you’ve done the hard part, now let’s grow butterfly bush from seed.
 I recommend using seed starting trays to germinate the seeds.
 Fill them with seed starting mix.
 It’s best to moisten the soil before sowing the seed.

 Assuming you harvested the seeds at the proper time they should be mature and viable.
 This should yield excellent germination rates.
 Just put a few of the butterfly bush seeds on top of the soil of each cell.
 By placing just a few seeds you’ll reduce the need to thin out the seedlings later.
 Don’t bury the seeds, you only need to lightly press them onto the top of the soil.
-To ensure the seeds don’t dry out you should place the containers under a humidity dome or cover them with plastic.
-Butterfly Bush seeds need light to germinate which can be provided from a grow light or in a windowsill with indirect sunlight.
-Be sure and check out our page on the best grow lights for seed starting.

 Butterfly Bush Germination